JeffreyPalmer/git-autocommit-bot/README.md

 This is a very basic set of shell scripts, but it solves my specific problem.
 YMMV.

+# WARNING!
-NOTE: Only tested on MacOS!
+* This has only been tested on MacOS!
 Other platforms may require changes.
+* Make sure you're running the script in the correct directory or `rsync` will probably ruin your day.

 # Required Tools
 - [git](https://git-scm.com/) - Source code version control system